 Once the slag has been cooled and ground to a usable fineness it is stored and shipped to suppliers throughout the united states.
 Slag cement is commonly found in ready-mixed concrete, precast concrete, masonry, soil cement and high temperature resistant building products.
 While there are many applications and benefits of slag cement, a few are highlighted below and detailed information sheets are located here.

 The use of slag cement has demonstrated long-term performance enhancements allowing designers to reduce the environmental footprint of concrete while ensuring improved performance and increased durability.

 The benefits of using slag cement include:

-There are many different applications and uses of slag cement including ternary mixtures and soil stabilization to name a few.
+There are many different applications and uses of slag cement including mass concrete, flatwork, concrete paving, soil stabilization, and more.
 The SCA has produced 29 information sheets on a wide variety of slag cement related topics.
 If you are looking for additional information on slag cement, the association, or if you are interested in scheduling a presentation, please contact us here.